How to create an application

 disk-size: 8GB

-amc application create <path/to/application-content>
+amc application create <path/to/application_content>

-command returns, the application package is uploaded to the AMS service and the bootstrap process is started.
-The application is not yet ready to be used.
+Remember that the application is not yet ready to be used.
 You can watch the status of the application with the following command:

-amc application show bcmap7u5nof07arqa2ag
+amc application show <application_id>

 The returned output looks similar to the following: